 Supports Interval start (contestants start with a fixed time interval) and Chasing start (pursuit racing,

 start times of the contestants are staggered according to the cumulative results in one or more previous races).

 Locate the start list to be imported.
 It can for example be in a mail, or (as in this example) in the Download folder.

 Import the classes that you will handle, only.

-Figure 9: Start list preferences.
+Figure 9: Start list settings.

 The number of participants that can be displayed simultaneously is maximum 30 (15 if one column landscape),

 but is usually limited by the screen size.